Mountains & Rocks

-Apikuni - What's in a Name?Apikuni (formerly spelled Appekunny) is a Blackfeet name that was given to George Willard Schultz, an easterner who moved to Montana as a young man and became enthralled with the culture of the Blackfeet Indians.
+Apikuni (formerly spelled Appekunny) is a Blackfeet name that was given to George Willard Schultz, an easterner who moved to Montana as a young man and became enthralled with the culture of the Blackfeet Indians.
 He traded with them, learned their language and ways, and eventually was adopted into the tribe.
 His Blackfeet name means "White-spotted Robe" or "Scabby Robe," that is, one that was badly tanned, leaving hard spots.
 He married a Piegan Blackfeet Indian woman by the name of Natahki (appropriately, a beautiful, seldom visited tarn at the head of Apikuni Creek dons her name), and lived as a full member of the tribe for many years.
 A gifted writer and guide, he befriended George Bird Grinnell, and began writing articles on the Blackfeet that were published in Grinnell's magazine.
 Over time, his wife would pass, and he would leave the tribe.
 Remarried, this time to a white woman, Schultz chronicled his days with the Blackfeet in books such as My Life As An Indian.
-Forever fond of his days spent with the natives on the Great Plains of Montana, when Schultz died at the ripe age of 88 he asked that his body be interred on the Blackfoot Reservation near an old buffalo fall there.
+Forever fond of his days spent on the Great Plains of Montana, when Schultz died at the ripe age of 88 he asked that his body be interred on the Blackfoot Reservation near an old buffalo fall there (1).

 Many Glacier can also be accessed via several well-maintained trails.
 The Highline Trail passes Granite Park Chalet, and detouring east over the Continental Divide on the Swiftcurrent Pass Trail will bring hikers to Many Glacier.
 The spectacular Piegan Pass Trail, which originates at Siyeh Bend east of Logan Pass on Going-to-the-Sun Road, ends along the shores of Swiftcurrent Lake right next to the Many Glacier Hotel.
 Hikers coming in from the Belly River Valley can also climb up the steep trail through Ptarmigan Tunnel, which terminates at the Swiftcurrent Motor Inn.